Louise Gund | Theatrical Producer

 Producing on Broadway

-Louise Gund entered the producing realm in 2014 with All the Way—a debut that claimed Tony Awards for Best Play and Best Actor (Bryan Cranston).
-She quickly followed with a string of critically acclaimed productions: Sylvia, Fiddler on the Roof, Six Degrees of Separation, Sweat, Head Over Heels, The Great Society, and The Minutes.
-Collectively these works have garnered multiple Tony, Drama Desk, Outer Critics Circle, and Drama League nominations, underscoring Gund’s instinct for timely material and compelling voices.
-Particularly close to her heart is Lynn Nottage’s Pulitzer Prize–winning Sweat, whose empathetic portrayal of America’s industrial heartland reflects Gund’s belief in theater as a catalyst for social dialogue.
+Louise Gund entered the Broadway producing realm in 2014 with All the Way, a debut that claimed Tony Awards for Best Play and Best Actor for Bryan Cranston.
+She quickly followed with a string of acclaimed productions, including Sylvia, Fiddler on the Roof, Six Degrees of Separation, Sweat, Head Over Heels, The Great Society, The Minutes, Purlie Victorious, N/A, and Maybe Happy Ending.
+Collectively, these works reflect Gund’s instinct for timely material, compelling voices, and stories that invite audiences to look more closely at the human experience.

 Champion for the Environment

 Equally passionate offstage, Louise Gund channels her storytelling impulse into environmental activism.
 Moved by the film Gorillas in the Mist, she became a steadfast supporter of the Dian Fossey Gorilla Fund, helping safeguard Rwanda’s mountain gorillas.
-Her advocacy extends to lobbying for the Arctic National Wildlife Refuge, preserving old-growth forests, and promoting sustainable agriculture.
-Recognized as an honorary life trustee of Earthjustice, Gund leverages both her voice and resources to defend ecosystems worldwide.
+Her advocacy extends to lobbying for the Arctic National Wildlife Refuge, preserving old-growth forests, protecting wildlife, and promoting sustainable agriculture and forestry practices.

 Board Leadership and Philanthropy